Nato vs. Russia: who would win a war?

 “Denmark is sending a frigate to the Baltic Sea and is set to deploy four F-16 fighter jets to Lithuania,” Nato said in a statement.

 Meanwhile, “Spain is sending ships to join Nato naval forces”, while “France has expressed its readiness to send troops to Romania” and “the Netherlands is sending two F-35 fighter aircraft to Bulgaria”.

 The core principle of Nato’s international military alliance is its system of collective defence, meaning if any member state is attacked by a third party, then every member state must step in to defend it.

-The US spends more on defence than double the rest of Nato combined, with 2019 spending estimated at $730bn, according to the UK Defence Journal.
+The US spends more on defence than double the rest of Nato combined, with 2021 spending estimated at $705bn (£516bn), according to the Department of Defense.